raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 The term "session" in the context of this document means the exchange of DNS messages using an end-to-end transport protocol where:

-- The connection between client and server is persistent and relatively long-lived (minutes or hours, rather than seconds).
+- The connection between client and server is persistent and relatively long-lived (i.e. minutes or hours, rather than seconds).
-- Either end of the connection may send messages to to other
+- Either end of the connection may initiate messages to the other
 - Messages are delivered in order

 # Protocol Details